dcunited001/dotfiles_notes/20210403_productivity_habits.md

 - when managing emails from a webapp as a webdeveloper ... one does not simply fuck with people's email filters
+- Labels vs. Categories (categories can be added)
+- each label should get a color and its sublabels should get a darker tone of the same hue

+### managing large mailboxes

+the main problem for me is that my mailboxes are so large, there is serious lag in mail clients like Thunderbird/etc.

+- unsubscribe to what's not needed before it piles up
+- in a few circumstances, deleting emails is perfectly fine
+  - on personal email ... meh, it's whatever
+  - but if done with a filter ... delete the filter
+  - i have like 150,000+ emails to deal with
+- figure out which GMail Labels are absolutely not needed on a client and set them to not show on IMAP clients

 ## Productivity Tips